linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Main Success Scenario

-- User requests a report on the population of cities in the world.
+- Researcher requests a report on the population of cities in the world.

 - The system retrieves population data for all cities.